-The South West Population and Public Health Academy Board
+The South West Population and Public Health Delivery Group

-The board is responsible for overseeing the establishment, implementation and monitoring of a comprehensive high quality approach to multidisciplinary public health training and development in the South West.
+The delivery group (previously named the Academy Board) is responsible for overseeing the establishment, implementation and monitoring of a comprehensive high quality approach to multidisciplinary public health training and development in the South West.
 Specifically, it is responsible for the running and oversight of a regional training programme for public health specialists and Public Health Workforce Development Programmes in the South West region.
 The board meets 3 times a year.